Before you start

 If contributions of more than £10,000 a year are made to any Defined Contribution pension arrangements, including those made by you or your employer, you will normally incur a tax charge.
 This limit is known as the Money Purchase Annual Allowance (MPAA).

 We have explained the risks associated with accessing your pension savings.
-Do you accept these risks, or would you like to discuss these further?
+Do you accept these risks?

 It’s important that you understand the implications of the decision you’re making.
 If you’re not sure you understand the risks involved, have another read through our risk warnings, or please contact us on 0345 850 8953 to discuss further.